CodeTherapist/DotnetHttpSecurityCheck/README.md

 # dotnet http-security-check

 A .NET Core global tool to do a http request/response security assessment.
+You can also find some information on my [Blog](https://codetherapist.github.io/blog/dotnet-http-security-check/).

 ## Installation